-If the type will be passed to and from the application by value using native calling conventions, it is important to inform AngelScript of its real type in C++, otherwise AngelScript won't be able to determine exactly how C++ is treating the type in a parameter or return value.
+If the type will be passed to or from the application by value using native calling conventions it is important to inform AngelScript of its real type in C++, otherwise AngelScript won't be able to determine exactly how C++ is treating the type in a parameter or return value.

 There are a few different flags:

 |asOBJ_APP_CLASS||The C++ type is a class, struct, or union|